Accessibility and SEO are tightly linked

 Here are some specific examples of what typically is talked about in one camp or another but actually applies to both.

-I heard first about alt tags as an accessibility tool because they describe an image to someone who cannot see or understand the image.
+I heard first about alt attributes as an accessibility tool because they describe an image to someone who cannot see or understand the image.

 This also means that images that are purely decorative shouldn’t have alt tags, this means screen reading software won’t attempt to read them out and search engines won’t care about them (win win).